SIGINT112/ldmicro_web_k80500/README.md

 # ldmicro_web_k8055
 LDmicro interpreter implemented in Javascript with K8055 interface by WebHID.
+Based on the original LDmicro interpreter.

 Inputs:
   X0 - X4